 Is it possible to invest money for one’s retirement and still be socially or environmentally “responsible”?
 The short answer is absolutely!
 In fact, the steady growth of this type of restricted investment mandate over the years is a testament to the viability of this category.
+In order to better serve my clients with these specific needs, I have obtained the Responsible Investment Specialist (RIS) designation offered by the Responsible Investment Association of Canada.

 Socially Responsible Investing (SRI) can be defined as a strategy in which the portfolio manager must first select investments based on a set of predetermined SRI criteria.
 Before inclusion in the portfolio, his companies will have to meet the strict definitions in the area of environmental stewardship, corporate governance, economic sustainability, social responsibility and human rights.
 After clearing this first test, the companies will then have to meet the other normal investment selection criteria before being considered for inclusion in the portfolio.